knmrtkt/GUINNESS_on_colab/README.md

 This repository is a modification of GUINNESS for use with Google colablatory.

+It is also possible to use in a local environment.

 There is a Jupiter notebook for road tracking that you can easily try by opening it in "Google colablatory".

+The main changes are:
+- Support for the latest chainer
+- Eliminate of GUI function
+- Addition of TCL script for high-level synthesis

 Changes from the original source code are written in diff.txt.